-- Do you offer a locally-produced version of product that’s popular nationally right now?
+- Do you offer a locally produced version of a product that’s gone viral right now?

-Are you hosting or participating in a large, public event that’s of local interest?
-From Oktoberfests to bridal shows, local TV crews love to get out of the studio and into the local community to present live coverage.
+Are you hosting or participating in a public event that’s of local interest?
+From business workshops to bridal shows, local TV crews love to get out of the studio and into the local community to present live coverage.

 If your event has already happened, it is no longer newsworthy.
 But you may be able to pitch a follow-on story with a human-interest angle.
 For example, if you hosted a charity fun run that raised money for a particular group of people, you could tell the story of how the event has helped a specific person.

 A fun contest can generate oodles of free publicity, so get creative!